What can you build with Helical Healing Habitat?

 Project is scoped together before you arrive.
 Meals at the farm.

 Below are the roles we are actively recruiting.
-If your craft is not listed but fits the model, apply anyway.
+If your craft is not listed but fits the program, apply anyway.

-Use the farm as venue for half-day, weekend, or week-long retreats.
+What you gain: The farm as a venue for half-day, weekend, or week-long retreats, scheduled through the program.
 We host the land; you bring the practice and the practitioners.
-Revenue is yours.
+What you build: A retreat practice with a regenerative-farm setting most studios can't offer.
+Revenue is yours

 The Aquaculture Steward